What draws traders toward NEO appears to be its keenness to improve on the operations first started on the Ethereum platform.

 Why Plus500?
 For starters, it submits to a great deal of regulation on an international level.
 That means that even in the unlikely event you encounter any problems with your broker, you could take them up with a regulator and resolve it.

 Plus500’s fee structure is very competitive.
-Commissions are an absolute zero and the only charges incurred by users are the spreads on their CFDs.
+Commissions are an absolute zero.
 For NEO CFDs, that is usually around 1.80% but may be subject to change.
 As a rate, however, it is very competitive.
-It is also important to note that premiums become valid when holding a position overnight and an inactivity fee may be charged if your account remains inactive over a 3-month period.

 Plus500 harbors among the most thorough toolkits for risk management you could find anywhere.
-As a trader, you have the liberty of customizing your leverage set according to loss and profit limits.
 There are also additional tools that are not available with other brokers.
 The most useful of all is the trailing stop, which enables your stop position to rise with the market at your consent.
 As a result, you stand to increase your profit without the need to adjust your stop position manually.
 Even if the market heads downhill, you will remain safe.
 That is good news for your NEO and CFD trades.

 Another reason why you should consider Plus500 is that it is one of those brokers that goes the extra mile to make its platform accessible to traders all over the world.
-The platform itself is user-friendly even to novice traders and is accessible in up to 31 languages.
+The platform itself is user-friendly and is accessible in up to 31 languages.
 It has also been localized in up to 50 countries.

-What’s more, the mobile app is exceedingly good as well, operating much the same way as it would on your desktop, and allowing you to execute trades while on the move.
+What’s more, the mobile app is exceedingly good as well, operating much the same way as it would on your desktop.
+This is allowing you to execute trades while on the move.
 While there may be other brokers to try out for those traders with specific trading needs, Plus500 takes the majority vote as the ideal broker for dealing in NEO CFD trades.

 Cryptocurrencies have remained an intense subject ever since bitcoin, the first of its kind, arrived in the online trading scene back in 2009.
 Now, less than a decade later, there are hundreds of other cryptocurrencies that seek to rival it for the top spot.
 Many of the top players tend to emphasize on the unique features they contain that are not shared by bitcoin or any other cryptocurrency.